1. PERSONAL FINANCE

 How much do homes cost in my area?

-Finding out home prices online or working with a local real estate agent can help you figure out what a 20% down payment on a home in your area looks like.
-From there, you can figure out if it’s realistic.
+Finding home prices online or working with a local real estate agent can help you figure out what a 20% down payment on a home in your area looks like.
+From there, you can figure out if it’s realistic for you.
 In a market where the average home price is $750,000, saving a 20% down payment may be more challenging than in an area where home prices average $300,000.

-Sometimes higher home prices correlate with higher salaries.
-You may be able to make a 20% down payment in a more expensive part of the country if your income is higher.
+Sometimes higher home prices correlate with higher local salaries.
+You may be able to make a 20% down payment in a more-expensive part of the country if your income matches the real estate values.

 What monthly payment can I afford?

-As a general rule of thumb, it’s a good idea to keep your monthly housing costs to 30% of your take-home pay or less.
+As a rule of thumb, it’s a good idea to keep your monthly housing costs to 30% of your take-home pay (or less).
 And that 30% should ideally include recurring costs like homeowners insurance and property taxes.

 If you don’t make a 20% down payment, you could be looking at higher monthly mortgage payments that force you to spend more than 30% of your pay on housing.
-If that’s an uncomfortable thought, and if you can manage the 20% down payment, consider doing so and bringing down your monthly payment.
+If that’s an uncomfortable thought, and if you can manage the 20% down payment, consider doing so to bring down your monthly payment.

 Before you settle on a down payment, create a monthly budget that accounts for all your expenses.
-That should help you decide what housing payments you should take on.
+That should help you decide what housing payments you can take on.

 Will waiting to save up a 20% down payment force me to delay homeownership longer than I want to?

 Saving a 20% down payment could take years.
 If you’re ready to become a homeowner, it could pay to put down less than 20% to get into your home sooner.
-Also, the sooner you buy, the sooner you can start building equity.
+Also, the sooner you buy, the sooner you could build equity.

 Other factors, like renting with unpredictable increases and renewals, might also motivate you to speed up home-buying and put down less than 20%.